hypervel/hypervel.org/docs/docs/validation.md

 }
 ```

-As noted, the `after` method also accepts an array of callables, which is particularly convenient if your "after validation" logic is encapsulated in invokable classes, which will receive an `Hyperf\Validation\Validator` instance via their `__invoke` method:
+As noted, the `after` method also accepts an array of callables, which is particularly convenient if your "after validation" logic is encapsulated in invokable classes, which will receive an `Hypervel\Validation\Validator` instance via their `__invoke` method:

 ```php
 use App\Validation\ValidateShippingTime;